nicolasreichardt/nlp-research-note/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.

----

 ## AI use statement:

-Generative AI tools like GitHub Copilot and Claude were consulted for coding support, proofreading and LaTeX formatting.
+Generative AI tools like GitHub Copilot and Claude were consulted for writing support, LaTeX formatting, and general coding/linting support.
 All final answers were developed and verified by the author.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.